sonam-serchan/AdventOfCode2023/README.md

 ## https://adventofcode.com/2023/day/1

+### TlDr:

+Get the sum of callibration of each word for the given input words in the file.
+Here, calibration means - A string of firstDigit and secondDigit.

+E.g.

+`us5af4kd5o` -> firstDigit is 5, there's secondDigit in the middle but we don't care about that, the lastDigit is 5 again.
+So the callibration is 55 (String(firstDigit, secondDigit))

+More in detail about the puzzle:

 --- Day 1: Trebuchet?! ---
 Something is wrong with global snow production, and you've been selected to take a look.
 The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.